iolivergithub/TolissXKeyPadHelper/README.md

    * Seats and "Wifi"
    * A large block corresponding to the ECAM functions
    * TCAS
-   * Predictive Wind Shear and Break Fan
+   * Predictive Wind Shear and Weather Radar
+   * Brake Fan
    * Convenience functions for passenger and cargo doors
    * Ground functions
    * ADIRU and ISCS